Collection Development & Management Policy

 - the evaluation and withdrawal of stock and cancellation of subscriptions

-- the provision of access to content and resources, some of which are not necessarily held at ARU
+- the provision of access to content and resources, some of which are notnecessarily held at Anglia Ruskin University

 - the location and circulation of physical materials